Guidance & Counseling

 - Advisory and House Programs

 - Freedom from Chemical Dependency

-For individual cases, we use a Student Study Team (SST) model.
-The Student Study Team (SST) is comprised of a combination of teachers, school counselors and psychologists, school administrators, the learning support specialists in the Student Resource Center, the student's Advisor, and any outside specialists who offer insight and expertise into a student’s learning experience.
+For individual cases, we use a Student Support Team (SST) model.
+The Student Support Team (SST) is comprised of a combination of teachers, school counselors and psychologists, school administrators, the learning support specialists in the Student Resource Center, the student's Advisor, and any outside specialists who offer insight and expertise into a student’s learning experience.
 Students are referred to the SST through self-referral, at the request of parents or guardians, teachers, staff, and administration, and outside specialists, or at the discretion of the counselors.